SumoLogic/sumologic-documentation/docs/contributing/templates/partner-app.md

 (Introduction about the app)

-/Add the description from the app description above/
+\Add the description from the app description above\

 ## Log types and metrics

 The {AppName} App uses...

-/Enter a list of log types, usually hyperlinked to vendor docs./
+\Enter a list of log types, usually hyperlinked to vendor docs.\

 ## Sample Log and Metrics messages